Andeweg01/MS3-FoodFromHome/README.md

 Initially I set up the products in accordions to be folded out to view the product.
 However, using the cards from Materialize is a user friendly option where the products are more easily found and it makes the site look more appealing.

+### The grid
+I used the standard grid Materialize uses: small, medium, large viewports.
+This shows 4, 2 or 1 column of product cards on the page.

 ### The colours:
 The light purple and dark blue give a good contrast and are soft and friendly.
 The site is providing a service, not selling